bytewax/bytewax/docs/articles/getting-started/execution.md

 `cluster_main()` takes in a list of hostname and port of all workers (including itself).
 Each worker must be given a unique process ID.

 As in `spawn_cluster()`, the input builder function passed to a manual input configuration should return an iterable that yields `(epoch, item)` tuples.
-Likewise, if you are using a `KafkaInputConfig`, epochs will be managed based on the `batch_size` parameter.
+Likewise, if you are using a `KafkaInputConfig`, epochs will be managed based on the `messages_per_epoch` parameter.

 The output builder function should return a callback function that can be called with each epoch and item of output produced.